Day 6: Getting Started With Link Building

 One of the easiest ways to start building links is to submit your site to leading general web directories and directories in your niche.

 Don't just think of directories as being places that accept websites.
 Some of the best directories represent business partnerships and exist on sites like manufacturers you sell for, local government sites, or your local chamber of commerce.
-For example, Google lists some of the most popular Google Checkout business partners https://checkout.google.com/seller/quotes.html
+For example, in the past when Google ran a service called Checkout they listed some of the most popular Google Checkout business partners at https://checkout.google.com/seller/quotes.html

 - Would some of your business partners be willing to link to your site?